servicemeshistio/icpvm/README.md

 ### Turn-off some non-essential daemonsets and deployments to conserve resources

-Note: This step is not necessary now since we specified `logging` false in `config.yaml` file.
+Note: When we specify `logging` false in `config.yaml` file, `audit-logging-fluentd-ds` still does not get disabled.

 Just for reference: